 If transport is provided it may be a private hire vehicle or specialist vehicle.
-Any application for concessionary transport of this kind will be considered by the SEN assessment team.
+Any application for concessionary transport of this kind will be considered by the EHC team.

 For full details, including contact details if you have a query, please read the Travel Assistance Policy for children and young people with SEND